Tips for Visiting Yellowstone National Park in February

 Winter in Yellowstone means fewer crowds, VERY COLD temperatures, and stunning winter landscape scenes with steaming geyser basins.
 But you’ll find quite a few things to do at Yellowstone National Park in February.

 We highly recommend booking a Yellowstone National Park Winter Tour!

 In February, if you’re close to the north entrance, you can drive your vehicle on the one open road from Gardiner to Cooke City.
 This route is a nice day trip.

 As you drive through Lamar Valley, look for bison and elk… and if you’re lucky, you’ll see wolves, fox or moose!

 The Albright Visitor Center in Mammoth remains open year-round and is a great resource for information about the park.
 There’s also a museum in the lower level of the Visitor Center, and rangers are available to answer any questions about closures that you may have.

-Be aware there will be a lot of snow in January so you’ll need more than your hiking boots.
+Be aware there will be a lot of snow in February so you’ll need more than your hiking boots.
 Showshoeing and cross country skiing are the best ways to experience the trails at Yellowstone in the winter.

 You can check the Backcountry Situation Report for all pertinent information about the backcountry.

+We love to visit and take pictures of all the Yellowstone waterfalls.
 In February, there are 3 waterfalls you can access along on the northern road: